binpash/pash/evaluation/eval_script/README.md

 Some results differences (with the paper):
 - Some results are slightly worse w.r.t. absolute speedup (relative benefits are still the same) because the inputs are smaller and there is less potential for parallelizability
-- In Figure 7, AvgTemp is faster in the artifact figure because we forgot to add parallel_pipeliens (dependency untangling) and profile driven in the paper.
+- In Figure 7, AvgTemp is faster in the artifact figure because we forgot to add parallel_pipelines (dependency untangling) and profile driven in the paper.
 Now we added them and therefore results are slightly better (relative speedups are still similar)

 <!-- ## Experimental Evaluation